damcuong8/Bahnar-Vietnamese/S2T/BUGFIX_SUMMARY.md

 2. **test_setup.py imports**: Test file wasn't updated after refactoring.
 It was still using old module structure.

 3. **compute_token_kd_loss**: Docstring mentioned `audio_pivot_logits` but parameter was named `text_logits`.
 Code was using the docstring name instead of actual parameter name.

+4. **SeamlessM4Tv2Config**: Attempting to call parent class initializer that doesn't exist or doesn't accept those parameters.
+The class was not properly inheriting from a configuration base class.

+5. **SeamlessM4TFeatureExtractor**: Using Kaldi-specific mel scale format which is not supported by torchaudio.
+This is a compatibility issue between different audio processing libraries.

 ### Prevention